Finding branch-decompositions of matroids, hypergraphs, and more: Introduction

-Our algorithm also uses dynamic programming approach based on a given branch-decomposition of small width.
+Our algorithm also uses a dynamic programming approach based on a given branch-\decomposition{} of small width.
 Then, how do we generate a branch-decomposition of small width in the first place?
 For this purpose, we use the technique called the iterative compression, a technique initiated by Reed, Smith, and Vetta~\cite{ReedSV04}.
+This technique reduces a problem to a ``compression version'' of the problem so that iteratively solving the compression version leads to a solution to the original problem.
+For our purpose, we consider the following compression version of the problem \textsc{Branch-Width}.

-\begin{listspec} [Branch-Width Compression] \item [Parameters:] A finite field $\F$ and an integer $k$. \item [Input:] An $r\times m$ matrix $M$ over $\F$ with an ordered partition $\mathcal I=\{I_1,I_2,\ldots,I_n\}$ of $\{1,2,\ldots,m\}$, a branch-decomposition $(T',\L')$ of $\V$ of width at most $2k$, and an integer $k$, where $\V$ is a subspace arrangement of the column spaces of the submatrix of $M$ induced by the columns in $I_i$ for each $i$. \item [Output:] A branch-decomposition $(T,\L)$ of width at most $k$ of a subspace arrangement $\V$ or a confirmation that the branch-width of $\V$ is larger than $k$. \end{listspec} Our first technique here is to apply the iterative compression.
-We present a simplified version here to present its idea only.
+\begin{listspec} [Branch-Width Compression] \item [Parameters:] A finite field $\F$ and an integer $k$. \item [Input:] An $r\times m$ matrix~$M$ over $\F$ with an ordered partition $\mathcal I=\{I_1,I_2,\ldots,I_n\}$ of $\{1,2,\ldots,m\}$, a branch-decomposition $(T',\L')$ of~$\V$ of width at most $2k$, and an integer $k$, where $\V$ is a subspace arrangement of the column spaces of the submatrix of $M$ induced by the columns in $I_i$ for each $i$. \item [Output:] A branch-decomposition $(T,\L)$ of width at most~$k$ of a subspace arrangement $\V$ or a confirmation that the branch-width of~$\V$ is larger than $k$. \end{listspec}

+The next proposition is a simple proof of how the iterative compression solves the original problem \textsc{Branch-Width}.
 The detailed analysis is in the proof of Theorem~\ref{thm:summary-brw}. \begin{PROP} \textsc{Branch-Width} can be solved by solving \textsc{Branch-width Compression} at most $n-2$ times. \end{PROP} \begin{proof}[Proof sketch] Let $V_i$ be the column space of the submatrix of $M$ induced by $I_i$ for each $i=1,2,\ldots,n$ and let $\V=\{V_1,V_2,\ldots,V_n\}$.
 We may assume that $n\ge 2$.
 Let $\V_i=\{V_1,V_2,\ldots,V_i\}$ and let $M_i$ be the submatrix of $M$ consisting of the columns in $I_1\cup I_2\cup \cdots \cup I_i$ for each $i=2,3,\ldots,n$.
 Note that $M_i$ with a partition $\mathcal I_i=\{I_1,I_2,\ldots,I_i\}$ corresponds to $\V_i$.
 We will later show that we may assume $\abs{I_i}\le k$ by preprocessing in Subsection~\ref{subsec:preprocessing}.

 For $i=2$, there is only one branch-decomposition $(T_2,\L_2)$ of $\V_2$.
-If it has width larger than $k$, then we can stop, because the branch-width of $\V_i$ is less than or equal to the branch-width of $\V$.
-So we may assume that $(T_2,\L_2)$ has width at most $k$.
+If it has width larger than $k$, then we can stop, because the branch-width of $\V_i$ is less than or equal to the branch-width of~$\V$.
+So we may assume that $(T_2,\L_2)$ has width at most~$k$.